How to register a name for your company

 When you form an entity, you’ll be asked to register a name.
 Each business structure has unique requirements for a chosen name.
 Corporations, for example, generally require that your name contains the word “corporation,” “company,” “incorporated,” “limited,” or a similar variation.

-2. Register an assumed name
+Step 2: Register an assumed name (DBA)

 In some cases, the name you’ve chosen to register is not the name you want to do business with.
+This is known as doing business as, or DBA.

 For example, you've registered your business as John’s Cookies Company but have decided after launching that you’d also like to sell brownies.
 Your registered name doesn’t reflect your business name anymore, and you’d like to go by John’s Baked Goods.
 In order to use John's Baked Goods as a name, you will need to register it as an assumed name of your business.
-This is also known as a doing business as, or DBA.

 DBAs are useful if your business structure requires that you have a specific word within your name.
 For example, it is required that the word “LLC” is present in every registered LLC’s business name.
 With a DBA, John’s Cookies Company, LLC can become John’s Cookies.

-3. Trademark and trade name registration
+Step 3: Trademark and trade name registration

 If you plan to stick with your company name for a long time and hope to scale your company far and wide, it may be worthwhile to trademark it.
 A trademark grants businesses complete exclusivity over their names.